+- When the following data includes a square root $(\sqrt{\ })$ or pi (π) expression, it is sent as a decimal value.

+- Alpha memory data (A to Z, r, θ)

+- Ans memory data1

+- Coefficients and calculation results of EQUA mode simultaneous linear equations and highorder equations1

+- History data (Including the "SYSTEM" data item.)1

+- List data

+- Matrix/Vector data1

-- When the following data includes a square root expression ( $\sqrt{\phantom{a}}$ ) or pi ( $\pi$ ), they are sent as decimal values. - Alpha memory data (A to Z, r, $\theta$ ) - Ans memory data - results and coefficients of simultaneous linear equations and higher order equations in EQUA mode - history data (including the "SYSTEM" data element) - list data - matrices/vectors data - Before sending, the following numeric expressions in the Math input/output mode are converted to the Linear input/output mode: - graph expressions saved in DYNA and RECUR modes - Solve expressions saved in EQUA mode - graph expressions saved in GRAPH and TABLE modes
+- The following numeric expressions input in the Math input/output mode are converted to Linear input/output mode before being sent. - Graph expressions registered in the DYNA mode and RECUR mode1 - Solve expressions registered in the EQUA mode - Graph expressions registered in the GRAPH mode and TABLE mode 1